 In a study by Statista, 54% of people use their mobile phones for GPS tracking and navigation during trips.
-It’s because of this that GPS software are now accessible through your phones.
+It’s because of this that GPS software is now accessible through your phones.
 You can simply download the app and have it around with you as you go.

 Not only does this handheld device be used as a map, but it also functions as a tracker.
 You no longer have to buy those expensive devices for your GPS.
 Your smartphones will be enough to take you to your destination without much hassle.
 This makes it easier to incorporate GPS tracking in other mobile apps as well, such as gaming apps, delivery apps, carpooling apps, and many more.
 Its mobile compatibility has also opened up possibilities for other innovations such as the ones below.

 Telematics is a combination of telecommunication and informatics.
 This means data can easily be transferred and shared across devices and channels.
-With this, GPS can be integrated in vehicle tracking software to collect real-time data about the location and status of a vehicle.
+With this, GPS can be integrated into vehicle tracking software to collect real-time data about the location and status of a vehicle.

-Since technology has expanded our reach in communication, such software collects data and send them to you or to a central network.
-This data can be delivered directly into your preferred devices, such as your mobile phone, and also in real-time.
+Since technology has expanded our reach in communication, such software collects data and sends them to you or to a central network.
+This data can be delivered directly to your preferred devices, such as your mobile phone, and also in real-time.
 This information is then used to make decisions to ensure that fleet operations run smoothly.
 This even helps manage your fleet expenses by calculating distances per different routes and how much fuel it can cost depending on which one you choose.

 3. Alerts and reminders

 Analytics with GPS tracking software isn’t only limited to distance and location.
 Nowadays, trackers are designed to be sensitive to engine performance as well.
-These can detect fluctuations in temperature, speed, mileage, fuel consumption and others.
+These can detect fluctuations in temperature, speed, mileage, fuel consumption, and others.
 With this, you and the driver are immediately alerted of any detected issues with the vehicle.

 Other software, like Trakzee, can even provide reminders for vehicle routine or preventive maintenance to keep it in top form and ensure driver’s safety.
-It can even remind you of registration renewals, insurance renewal, and other compliances.
-In this way, you don’t have to worry about your vehicles unexpectedly breaking down in the middle of an important trip.
+It can even remind you of registration renewals, insurance renewals, and other compliances.
+In this way, you don’t have to worry about your vehicle unexpectedly breaking down in the middle of an important trip.
 This can also preserve the lifespan of your vehicles.
 With this, you can also monitor your vehicle’s health remotely and be constantly updated on its current conditions.